 The ALASCA Tech-Talks have been held once a month since January 2023 and enjoy a loyal listenership.
 You too can become part of our ALASCA Tech-Talks - whether as a listener, co-discussant or speaker.
 We look forward to seeing you!

-Look forward to the following speaker in May:
+Look forward to the following Tech-Talk in March:

 We have already enjoyed the following speakers and topics in the past.
 Of course, you can also watch all the tech talks you missed on our YouTube channel.
 Just click your way through.